Service – Practice areas – Financial Licenses in Estonia – Estonia Cryptocurrency License

 Additional services

 The IT jurisdiction of Estonia is considered as the mildest of its kind with facilitated conditions for obtaining a cryptocurrency exchange license for start-ups in the blockchain technology industry.
 In other words, a so-called crypto-license is an official permission to conduct a regulated cryptocurrency business.
 Several new cryptocurrency and trading platforms are created every week, and a significant part of them had been licensed in Estonia, since the local order presupposes a quicker process of obtaining a crypto-license than, for example, in the jurisdictions of other countries.
-A team of experts from Wisor Group OÜ will accompany your project through all the necessary procedures in the preparation of documents and obtaining the legal permission from the authorities to launch your crypto-business.
+A team of experts from LKS Consult OÜ will accompany your project through all the necessary procedures in the preparation of documents and obtaining the legal permission from the authorities to launch your crypto-business.

 The National Financial Intelligence Unit (FIU, or Rahapesu Andmebüroo, RAB) is the local government institution responsible for granting a crypto-license in Estonia.
 For activities in the field of crypto services, in accordance with the Law on the Prevention of Money Laundering and the Financing of Terrorism, is required a license called a single cryptocurrency license.
 Two different services fall into this category: a virtual currency wallet service provider and a virtual currency exchanger (see I and II).
 Previously, they required two different licenses, which are now merged into the Virtual Currency Service Provider License.

-1. Crypto-wallets and custodian services
+- Crypto-wallets and custodian services

-• The first category of services includes the generation and storage of encrypted customer keys.
+- The first category of services includes the generation and storage of encrypted customer keys.

-2. Crypto-exchange
+- Crypto-exchange

-• The second category of services is the cryptocurrency exchange for fiat money or vice versa, or cryptocurrency for another cryptocurrency.
+- The second category of services is the cryptocurrency exchange for fiat money or vice versa, or cryptocurrency for another cryptocurrency.

 Benefits of obtaining a crypto-license in Estonia